LcsTen/assistanhordes/README.md

 ### MyHordes Notifier

-MyHordes Notifier displays the in-game notification on the desktop using the Notification API.
+MyHordes Notifier displays the in-game notifications on the desktop and notify about new messages using the Notification API.

 [Install MyHordes Notifier](/LcsTen/assistanhordes/raw/master/myhordes_notifier.user.js)